 When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

 So, the KPIs I tend to use the most during my one-on-one meetings and performance reviews are those related to people and measure things like signs of burnout, wellbeing, happiness, or job satisfaction.
+These KPIs not only ensure a positive work environment but also contribute to adding business value by maintaining high productivity and morale.

 To find any value in KPIs, they need to be specific, measurable, achievable, relevant, and time-bound (SMART).
-Yeah, I know you might be bored hearing about SMART goals again, but stay with me here 😇
+Yeah, I know you might be bored hearing about SMART goals again, but stay with me here. 😇

-Why Are KPIs Important in Software Development?
+Why Are KPIs Important in the Software Development Process?

-In software development KPIs are used to measure the performance related to building software.
+In software development, KPIs are used to measure the performance related to building software.

 KPIs help software development teams to identify areas of improvement and optimize their processes.
 By tracking KPIs, dev teams can get data regarding potential bottlenecks, address issues, and improve overall performance.
+Aligning development efforts with business objectives is crucial for achieving success in software projects.

 Quality

 Quality explores questions like: can the code be easily extended or could new features be added?
 Is the code easy to maintain?
 Does writing the code use technologies that the dev teams want to use?
-Here are some other KPIs related to quality worth mentioning.
+Here are some other KPIs related to quality worth mentioning, including code coverage, which measures how much of the source code executes during testing and is a critical metric for ensuring high developmental progress.

 Functionality